hotbso/sam_2_xp12/sam_2_xp12/00_README.txt

 -------------

 Just extract the zip file to a folder of your liking.
 I recommend outside of the XP12 hierarchy.
+Download xptools from https://developer.x-plane.com/tools/xptools/ and place DFSTool[.exe] into the same folder.

 How it works:
 -------------